dthinley/linux-server-config/README.md

 ### Select an instance plan

 ![](images/screen2.jpg)

-Name your instance
+3. Name your instance
-Click Create button
+4. Click Create button.
+(Creating instance will take few seconds and will soon be up and running)

 ## Quick start
 | Name | Value|